Real-to-Sim: Predicting Residual Errors of Robotic Systems with Sparse Data using a Learning-based Unscented Kalman Filter: Implementation

-where $\mathbf{x}^{\rm ref}_{t}$ is received directly from state estimation of the simulator or the real robot. $\mathbf{\hat{x}}^{\rm pred}_{t}$ are the values received from the UKF equations described in \eqref{eq:UKF}, and utilizes the kinematic model or the simulator (with the appropriate residual error(s) depending on the test case) from equation \eqref{generalModel}.
-Moreover, we also include a cost term, $C$, on each component of $\mathbf{x}_{t}^{\rm ref}$ and $\mathbf{x}_{t}^{\rm pred}$---these costs can (if desired by the user) emphasize learning residual errors of certain components over others (e.g., if the robot's reference trajectory is composed of mainly turning in place, putting a higher cost $\dot{\Theta}$ may be preferable over other components).
-In this work, we chose a cost of $C=1$ for all components and test cases.
+Moreover, we also include a cost term, $C_{\dot{x}}$, $C_{\dot{y}}$, $C_{\dot{\theta}}$, on each component of $\mathbf{x}_{t}^{\rm ref}$ and $\mathbf{x}_{t}^{\rm pred}$---these costs can (if desired by the user) bias learning residual errors of certain components over others (e.g., if the robot's reference trajectory is composed of mainly turning in place, putting a higher cost on $\dot{\Theta}$ may be preferable over other components).
+In this work, we chose a cost of one for all components and test cases.